isaac-mason/navcat/README.md

 ![./docs/1-whats-a-navmesh](./docs/1-whats-a-navmesh.png)

-## How are navigation meshes generated in navcat?
+## How are navigation meshes generated with navcat?

-navcat uses a voxelization-based approach to generate navigation meshes.

-The core of the navigation mesh generation approach is based on the [recastnavigation library](https://github.com/recastnavigation/recastnavigation).
+The core of the navigation mesh generation approach is based on the [recastnavigation library](https://github.com/recastnavigation/recastnavigation)'s voxelization-based approach to navigation mesh generation.

-### 0. Input & Setup
+### 0. Input and setup

 The input to the navigation mesh generation process is a set of 3D triangles that define the environment.
 These triangles should represent the collision surfaces in the environment, and shouldn't include any non-collidable decorative geometry that shouldn't affect navigation.